Naymul24/Web-App-DevOps-Project/README.md

 ### Defining Network Services with IaC
 1. The Terraform project and modules were created to organise infrastructure code.
-2. The initial set of Terraform files for networking services were developed including the main.tf, variable.tf and output.tf files.
+2. The initial set of Terraform files for networking services were developed including the main.tf, variable.tf and output.tf files inside the netwworking module directory.
 3. First the 3 input variables were defined in the variable.tf files.
 These included the resource group name, location and a virtual network address space.
    - A resource_group_name variable that will represent the name of the Azure Resource Group where the networking resources will be deployed in.
    - A location variable that specifies the Azure region where the networking resources will be deployed to.